symbolize-app/symbolize/rfc/style.md

 ## Goals

-- Completely independent from widget
+- Completely independent from fragments
-  - Widget should be able to consume the basic API
+  - Fragment should be able to consume the basic API
 - Typed properties and fluent values
-- Use style declarations inline with widgets
+- Use style declarations inline with fragments
 - Physics-based animations

 ## Objects